19 Things Your Marriage Counselor Knows about Your Relationship—but Isn’t Telling You

 Don’t talk to outsiders

 It may make you feel better to talk about your marriage issues with a good friend, but it will just make things worse.
 Never talk to outsiders about things in your marriage that you haven’t already talked about with your spouse.
+Here are a few signs that show a marriage won’t last.

 I’ll try not to be blunt